Undefined01/c-macro-explainer/README.md

 - Explains the expansion of C-like macros step by step.
 - Helps in debugging and understanding the behavior of macros in C/C++ code.

-This tool is guaranteed to be fully compatible with GCC or Clang preprocessing rules.
+This tool is not guaranteed to be fully compatible with GCC or Clang preprocessing rules.
 It does not support other preprocessor directives like #include, #if, #ifdef, etc. It is a simplified version to help understand the basics of macro expansion.
 If you find any discrepancies, please open an issue.

 ### Usage